Ordering the topological order in the fractional quantum Hall effect: Introduction

 In this context, it is interesting to ask how much of the structure of the universal low-energy theory of an FQHE system can be constrained given only the value of the quantized Hall conductivity $\sigma_H$.\footnote{ Several authors have explored general constraints on the TQFT given measurable data like $\sigma_H$ and $c_-$, see e.g., \cite{levin2009fractional,Kong:2020bmb,Dehghani:2020jls,Randal-Williams:2020hls, Cheng:2022nds}.} This is often the first (and perhaps only) piece of experimental information available (for example, in the recent discoveries of the FQAH).
 What can we say about the low-energy TQFT given the Hall conductivity?
+We note that this is the opposite direction from the usual classification of SETs.
+There, we already know the topological order, and we merely want to understand how symmetry labels can be assigned to anyons.
+In this approach, the fractional Hall conductivity is a consequence of the symmetry assignment.
+Our contribution, illustrated in Fig.~\ref{fig:contribution_cartoon}, is the ability to go in the reverse direction.
+That is, given the value of the fractional Hall conductivity, can we produce a list of consistent topological orders and give recipes, either experimental or numerical, to distinguish between these possibilities?
 Answering this question will be our main focus.
 We will build on a variety of ideas going back to the very first theoretical papers to organize the possible TQFTs with a given Hall conductance.